demisto/content-docs/docs/concepts/demisto-sdk.md

 This guide will help you get acquainted with the Demisto SDK, including installation and set up and will provide some basic information about key commands to aid you in the development process.
 For additional information, please see our full [Demisto SDK documentation](https://github.com/demisto/demisto-sdk#demisto-sdk).

+Note that in some cases fetching remote files is needed.
+In the case of a private repository and an un-configured `DEMITO_SDK_GITHUB_TOKEN` environment variable, files will be fetched from the remote branch of the local repo.

 ## Installation and Setup

 The Demisto SDK library supports Python 3.7 and up.
 Prior to installation please make sure you have a compatible Python version installed.